 Here, we walk through the steps you need to take to develop an effective compliance audit strategy.

-How to Develop a Compliance Audit StrategyWhen developing a strategy for compliance auditing, there are several issues for consideration:
+How to Do a Compliance Audit: The ProcessWhen developing a compliance audit strategy, there are several issues for consideration:

 - Who will carry out the audit?